 IMAGES AND VIDEO

 If you put it out there, expect for it to be seen - and it may be commented upon (especially video), and not always in a positive way.
 Be careful about what you publish publicly and be prepared for negative feedback.
 Don't get into internet fights with people who are critical.
-Ignore them, and you have the right to delete any of their comments from your own channels.
+It's a waste of your time and energy.

-Pictures taken on your phone are fine for online but will look really bad and out of focus for printing on paper products.
-You need a high resolution image for printing (and your phone is not high resolution).
+Images used online have a different resolution than images printed on paper.
+You need a high resolution image for printing and what looks great on your screen might be pixelated and blurry on print.
 Talk to your local printer about suggestions for the resolution you need for poster or handout printing.

 Images you do not create yourself are not free for you to use in your advertising - the owner may go after you for using them and they have every right to do so.
 You must purchase stock photos OR use resources that allow you to use images for free by license.
 Note - meme images are rarely problematic legally (although it's possible to get in trouble with these, so it's always a risk), and if you use an image from someone else, make sure you attribute it back to the person you got it from.
 NOTE: This includes background images (such as wallpaper)!

 It's best to have releases for images from the people in photos you create.
-You might consider asking students to sign a standard photo release for the purpose of school advertising as part of your onboarding process.
+You might consider asking students to sign a standard photo release for the purpose of school advertising as part of your onboarding process (I certainly do).

 Consider your audience when choosing images.
 If you are marketing a kids program, it's probably not a good idea to have an image of two adult guys beating each other bloody.
 But if you're a boxing gym - happy kids in gis make no sense.